St Joseph's Cathedral, Rockhampton

 St Josephs Cathedral is a heritage-listed Roman Catholic cathedral at 170 William Street, Allenstown, Rockhampton, Rockhampton Region, Queensland, Australia.
 It was designed by Francis Drummond Greville Stanley and built from 1893 to 1982.
 It was added to the Queensland Heritage Register on 21 October 1992.
+The cathedral serves as the seat for the Bishop of Rockhampton.

 History

-St Joseph's Roman Catholic Cathedral was constructed in 1893-1899 as the first catholic cathedral of Rockhampton manifesting the creation of the Roman Catholic Diocese of Rockhampton in 1882.
+St Joseph's Roman Catholic Cathedral was constructed in 1893–1899 as the first catholic cathedral of Rockhampton manifesting the creation of the Roman Catholic Diocese of Rockhampton in 1882.
 The building was designed by prominent Brisbane architects, FDG Stanley and Son.

 The first official Roman Catholic service in Rockhampton was held in May 1862, when Bishop James Quinn of Roman Catholic Diocese of Brisbane sent two young priests on a pastoral visit.
 Father James Scully and Father Patrick Duhig arrived aboard the Clarence and celebrated Mass in the local Court House with about fifty Roman Catholic people.
 Whilst in Rockhampton the two priests instigated a fund raising exercise to support the construction of a church.
 This building was opened by Father J Moynahan on 4 January 1863, dedicated to St Joseph.
 Its location was on the corner of Derby and Alma Streets.
 Father Charles Murlay, later Dean Murlay, was appointed to the Rockhampton parish and looked after an area extending from Gladstone to Townsville and west to Blackall.
 In 1876 Bishop Quinn suggested that a site be found for the construction of a suitable cathedral as the parish was to become a Diocese.
 Land in William Street was secured by February 1877 and by 1883 the parish had raised £4000 for the construction of a cathedral.
 On 21 May 1882 Bishop John Cani was consecrated as the first Bishop of Rockhampton and he planned in earnest for the construction of a cathedral.

 Plans were prepared by Brisbane architects FDG Stanley and Son.
 Francis Drummond Greville Stanley was responsible for the design of many substantial churches throughout Queensland including St Patrick's Roman Catholic Church at Gympie, Holy Trinity Anglican Church at Fortitude Valley and St Paul's Presbyterian Church at Spring Hill.
 Tenders were called for the construction of the cathedral in Rockhampton and construction began on 11 June 1894.
 A foundation stone was laid by Bishop Cani on Sunday 17 March 1895.
 Sandstone stone was quarried for the building from Stanwell Quarry, about 24 km west of Rockhampton and owned by Bishop Cani.